WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 ## Webpack & Babel

-The `@wordpress/scripts` package handles the dependencies and default configuration for Webpack and Babel.
+The `@wordpress/scripts` package handles the dependencies and default configuration for webpack and Babel.
 The scripts package expects the source file to compile to be found at `src/index.js`, and will save the compiled output to `build/index.js`.

 With that in mind, let's set up a basic block.
 Create a file at `src/index.js` with the following content: